 The Aerospace, Defence and Security Expo (ADSE) is a world-class aerospace exposition hosted each August in Abbotsford, British Columbia, in conjunction with the Abbotsford International Airshow.
-Hosted by the Aerospace Industries Association of Canada (AIAC Pacific), 2019 marks the ninth year of the exposition, which continues to grow in size and stature.
+Hosted by the Aerospace Industries Association of Canada (AIAC Pacific), 2020 marks the tenth year of the exposition, which continues to grow in size and stature.

 ADSE is the largest aerospace event in Western Canada.
 It provides an opportunity for the industry to hear government views, provide feedback and help shape future initiatives and policies.
 Moreover, ADSE provides valuable networking opportunities to encourage the continued growth and improvement of the aerospace, defence and security industries in B.C. – and across the country.

 ADSE takes place at TRADEX in days preceding the Abbotsford International Airshow.
 Although ADSE and the Airshow are separate events, they provide participants a unique opportunity to combine business with pleasure and see a popular public airshow.
 The Twilight Show and Chalet Dinner is a fantastic finale to ADSE, providing additional networking opportunities in a unique and relaxed environment.